waelhammoudeh/overpass-4-slackware/README.md

-   Line 1 with "[out:csv("name";false)];" defines the output type we want "csv" and what is included in it "name", the false is an option to csv output here meaning do not include a separator character.
+   Line 1 with "[out:csv("name";false)];" defines the output type we want "csv" and what is included in it "name", the false is an option to csv output here meaning do not include the column header "name".

    Line 2 with "way(33.56090, -111.96920, 33.57510, -111.93470)[highway];" tells
-   the API software to look for a node that "way" within this bounding box that has a tag named "highway" and this highway tag is set to true.
+   the API software to look for an element that is "way" within this bounding box that has a tag named "highway" and we do not care about the value of this tag.
+In another word there has to be a tag with the name "highway".
    Bounding box is defined with floating point numbers (south,west,north,east), another way to think of this bounding box is (point A, point B) such as: